 How to warm-up well - a practical guide

 If you have read everything so far, you might feel a bit disheartened.
 But do not be because we will go over some suggestions below.
 It is worth noting that you should experiment and see what works best for you.

 Do a general warm-up

 There are plenty of good dynamic warm-up routines, and most of them will prepare your entire body for a typical gym or cardio workout.
-This entire thing should take you no more than ten minutes unless you want to spend extra time on tight spots.
+This whole thing should take you no more than ten minutes unless you want to spend extra time on tight spots.

 Do a specific warm-up

 Once you have warmed up, it is time to do the specific preparation for your upcoming session.
 This itself should not take you longer than five to seven minutes.
 For example, if you plan to train your lower body and the barbell squat's first exercise, you should do some warm-up sets to work your way up to your regular load.